subquery/documentation/docs/subquery_network/delegators.md

 ## Non-reward period

 Besides the period when Delegators can effectively earn money, a non-reward period also occurs.
-Delegators receive revenue for staking eras that they were a part of for the entire duration.
-For example, if a Delegator joins a staking era halfway through, they will not earn any revenue for that particular era.
+Delegators receive rewards for staking eras that they were a part of for the entire duration.
+For example, if a Delegator joins a staking era halfway through, they will not earn any rewards for that particular era.

 Additionally, if a Delegator decides to undelegate his/her SQT, a 28 day thawing period starts.
 The tokens cannot be moved during this period, no fees can be accrued or a reward acquired.